smjonas/inc-rename.nvim/README.md

 ## Installation
 Install using your favorite package manager and call the `setup` function.
-Here is an example using `packer.nvim`:
+Here is an example using packer.nvim:
 ```lua
 use {
   "smjonas/inc-rename.nvim",